tjresearch/research-kevin-kevin/README.md

 # AutoPGN

-## An automatic chess-move transcriber.
-Uses computer vision techniques to locate and segment a chessboard into individual squares, then machine learning to recognize the pieces on each square.
+AutoPGN is an automatic chess-move transcriber.
+It locates a chessboard on an image, segments it into individual squares, then recognizes the piece (or lack thereof) on each square with computer vision and machine learning.

 ### Code Folders: